designstem/projects/colorblindness/index-03-color-mixing.md

 ##### Color mixing
 ## Mix RGB Colors

-~**Now, check your assumptions by adjusting the RGB controllers so that you receive a color that is as similar as possible to the given example.**~
+~Now, **check your assumptions** by adjusting the RGB controllers so that you receive a color that is as similar as possible to the given example.
+But first think, then pull the sliders.~ 🤓

 -